mpndev/discord-bot-polls-only-filter/README.md

 # discord-bot-polls-only-filter
-In combination with simple bot, rwstrict only polls to be used for given channel.
+In combination with simple bot, restricts only polls to be used for given channel.

 ## Setup